Khetreiqcer/Khetreiqcer/Readme.md

-# João Vitor Possenti - Full-Stack Developer in Training
+# João Vitor Possenti - Full-Stack Developer

 Hello!
 I'm João, an Information Systems student with a strong interest in modern web technologies, API development, and 3D visuals for the web.
 I enjoy turning complex problems into simple, interactive applications.